soorya-venkatesh/AzureML-Project2-Operationalizing-Machine-Learning/README.md

 # Operationalinzing a Machine Learning pipeline:
-The goal of the project is to train a AutoML model and deploy the best model following  best practices to followed in a production environment.
+The goal of the project is to train a AutoML model and deploy the best model following  best practices in a production environment.
 Also create and publish a pipeline for this model enabling CI/CD functionalities.

 **P.S**: Please have a look at demo video provided at the end for a shorter version.